Clicking the blue links below will play my songs:

 My tears fell like rain,

-but spring thawed my pain
+and spring thawed my pain

 as the seasons go by